 You probably have an idea of the different types of debts you may owe, such as student loans, credit cards or a mortgage.
 In accounting terms, those are considered liabilities.
 In contrast, the things you own — stocks, bonds or a house, for example — are considered assets.

 The Fed’s assets and liabilities

 U.S. paper currency, as well as money that commercial banks hold in accounts at the Fed, are counted as a liability.
-Assets, on the other hand, are things that the Fed has purchased, such as Treasurys.
+Treasurys and other securities, on the other hand, are considered assets.

-How does the Fed’s balance sheet help fight off recessions?
+How does the Fed’s balance sheet impact the economy?

+The balance sheet has drawn national attention since the Great Recession.
 In November 2008, then-Fed Chairman Ben Bernanke faced a financial panic.
-The Fed reduced interest rates to virtually zero, but that still wasn’t enough to jump start an economy suffering its worst turmoil since the Great Depression.
+The Fed reduced interest rates to virtually zero, but that decision still wasn’t enough to jump start an economy suffering its worst turmoil since the Great Depression.

 To inject more life into the financial system, the Fed turned to unconventional and unprecedented measures: It started buying long-term Treasurys, federal agency debt and mortgage-backed securities to “increase the availability of credit” for home purchases and prop up the economy, according to a Fed statement from 2008.
-That was also supposed to lower interest rates even more, providing more stimulus to the economy and incentivizing more borrowing and lending.
+That was also supposed to lower the longer-term interest rates that the Fed doesn’t directly control with its benchmark federal funds rate, providing more stimulus to the economy and incentivizing more borrowing and lending.